Methods Camp

 Acknowledgements

-We thank previous Methods Camp instructors for their accumulated experience and materials, which we have based ours upon.
-UT Gov Prof. Max Goplerud gave us amazing feedback for this iteration of Methods Camp (2024).
+We thank previous Methods Camp instructors for their accumulated experience and materials, upon which we have based ours upon.
+UT Gov Prof. Max Goplerud gave us amazing feedback for this iteration of Methods Camp (2025).
 All errors remain our own (and will hopefully be fixed with your help!).

 Materials from previous editions